intel/llvm/sycl/doc/KernelProgramCache.md

 #### In-memory cache eviction

 It is initiated on program/kernel maps access/add item operation.
-Then cache size exceeds storage threshold the items which are least recently used are deleted.
+When cache size exceeds storage threshold the items which are least recently used are deleted.
 TODO: add detailed description of in-memory cache eviction mechanism.